mayuresh12345/Equity-portfolio-allocation-system/README.md

 **Financial Indicators:**

-● Volume Traded: - Volume of trade is the quantity of shares traded in total for the

-specified security during a trading day.
-Volume trade is measured on stocks, bonds,

-ETFs, options, etc.
+● <u>Volume Traded:</u> - Volume of trade is the quantity of shares traded in total for the specified security during a trading day.
+Volume trade is measured on stocks, bonds, ETFs, options, etc.

-● EPS: - The ratio of a company’s net profit to the number of outstanding shares is

-known as Earnings per share (EPS).
-The higher the EPS the more profitable a
+● EPS: - The ratio of a company’s net profit to the number of outstanding shares is known as Earnings per share (EPS).
+The higher the EPS the more profitable a company is.

-company is.

-● P/E: - The ratio of a company’s share price to the earnings per share is known as

-price-to-earnings (P/E) ratio.
+● P/E: - The ratio of a company’s share price to the earnings per share is known as price-to-earnings (P/E) ratio.

 **Proposed methodology**